top of page

 Activities

-Engage your body in fitness classes in the hot springs (yes, in them!) or with complimentary mountain or fat bikes, cross country skis or snowshoes, or tennis rackets and courts, all included with your room.
+Engage your body in fitness classes in the hot springs or with complimentary mountain or fat bikes, cross country skis or snowshoes, or tennis rackets and courts, all included with your room.

 WHY THIS RETREAT